-When budget is tight, stick to neutrals as your “base” for a level of sophistication- like curtains, furniture, area rug, paint colors.
+When budget is tight, stick to neutrals as your “base” for a simple way to achieve sophistication- like curtains, furniture, area rug, paint colors.
 Then, allow pops of color and trends to shine through your home decor accents and personalized the look of any room.

 It’s much easier to change those smaller accents later versus changing an entire room of large bold, patterned pieces.